 Jesus, we accept your invitation to come and see.
 We ask for the grace to come and follow you so that we may see and experience the joy and peace that you desire for us today and for the rest of our lives.
 Amen.

 The Campus Ministry team is focused on forming high school students into disciples of Jesus Christ.
 Alongside the entire staff of Powers Catholic, we seek to inspire young men and women to live a life centered in faith, service, and discipleship.
 Our purpose is to help students deepen their personal relationship with Jesus, while also discovering how the Spirit is leading them to serve God and others.

 Kairos is considered by many to be the pinnacle of spiritual experiences at Powers Catholic.
 The word Kairos means “the Lord's time.”
 Kairos participants hear a series of talks, participate in discussions and activities, and celebrate the Eucharist together.
 Participants going to this retreat should be open to entering deeper into a life of discipleship and be interested in examining their life in light of the Gospel of Jesus Christ.
-Our leaders consist of staff members and seniors who participated Kairos retreat.

 Contact Campus Ministry